-Overlapping Fault Area.
+Overlapping fault area.
 The adversary may place the fault area F in any location in the plane.
 This means that F may not necessarily be axis-aligned.
 Algorithms GSQUARE and GCIRCLE produce a cover set A of axis-aligned squares and circles, respectively.
-Therefore, the algorithm we present in the next section needs to know how many areas in A that F overlaps.
-We now compute the bound on this number.
+The algorithm we present in the next section needs to know how many areas in A, fault area F overlaps.
+We now compute the bound for this number.
 The bound considers both square and circle areas A under various size combinations of fault and non-fault areas.
-The lemma below is for each $A \in \mathcal{A}$ and F being either squares of side l or circles of diameter l .
+The lemma below is for each $A \in A$ and F being either squares of side l or circles of diameter l .

 Lemma 9.
-For the processes in \mathcal{P} , consider the cover set \mathcal{A} consisting of the axisaligned square areas $A = \ell \times \ell$.
+For the processes of \mathcal{P} , consider the cover set \mathcal{A} consisting of the axisaligned square areas $A = \ell \times \ell$.
 Place a relocatable square area $F = \ell \times \ell$ in any orientation (not necessarily axis-aligned).
 F overlaps no more than 7 squares A. If the cover set consists of circles $C \in \mathcal{A}$ of diameter l and F is a circle of diameter l , then F overlaps no more than 28 circles C.

 Proof.
 Suppose F is axis-aligned.
 F may overlap at most two squares A horizontally.
 Indeed, the total width covered by two squares in A is $> 2\ell$ since the squares do not overlap.
 Meanwhile, the total width of F is l .
 Similarly, F may overlap at most two squares vertically.
-Combining possible horizontal and vertical overlaps, we obtain that F may overlap at most 4 distinct axis-aligned areas A. See Figure 3 for illustration.
+Thus, F may overlap at most 4 distinct axis-aligned areas A. See Figure 3 for illustration.